Estimating Higher-Order Mixed Memberships via the $\ell_{2,\infty}$ Tensor Perturbation Bound: Main Results

 \begin{remark}[Intermediate Result: New $\ell_{2, \infty}$ Error Bound of Diagonal-Deletion Intialization)] Considering again $p_k \asymp p$, under the conditions of \cref{thm:twoinfty}, we prove (see \cref{thm:spectralinit_twoinfty}) that the diagonal-deletion initialization satisfies the high-probability upper bound

-The full proof of this result is contained in \cref{sec:inittwoinftyproof}; it should be noted that this result slightly improves upon the bound of \citet{cai_subspace_2021} by a factor of $\kappa^2$ (though we do not include missingness as in \citet{cai_subspace_2021}).
-This quantity in \eqref{eq:inittwoinfty} consists of three terms: the first term is the ``linear error'' that appears in \cref{thm:twoinfty}, the second term is the ``quadratic error'', and the third term is the error stemming from the bias induced by diagonal deletion.
+The full proof of this result is contained in \cref{sec:inittwoinftyproof}; it should be noted that this result slightly improves upon the bound of \citet{cai_subspace_2021} by a factor of $\kappa^2$.
+This quantity in \eqref{eq:inittwoinfty} consists of three terms: the first term is the ``linear error'' that appears in \cref{thm:twoinfty}, the second term is the ``quadratic error,'' and the third term is the error stemming from the bias induced by diagonal deletion.
 In the high noise regime $\lambda/\sigma \asymp p^{3/4} \polylog(p)$, the quadratic error can dominate the linear error; and, moreover, the bias term does not scale with the noise of the problem.
-In \citet{zhang_tensor_2018}, it was shown that tensor SVD removes the ``quadratic'' error for the $\sin\Theta$ distance for homoskedastic noise; \cref{thm:twoinfty} goes one step further to show that these errors are evenly spread out, particularly when $\mu_0$ is sufficiently small. \end{remark}
+Our results show that HOOI eliminates both the bias term and the quadratic error in $\ell_{2,\infty}$ norm. \end{remark}

 \begin{remark}[Adaptivity of HOOI to Heteroskedasticity] The bias term in \eqref{eq:inittwoinfty}, which does not scale with the noise $\sigma$, arises naturally due to the fact that one deletes the diagonal of both the noise and the underlying low-rank matrix.
-In the setting that the noise is heteroskedastic, \citet{zhang_heteroskedastic_2022} showed that a form of bias-adjustment is necessary for many settings; moreover, they showed that their algorithm \texttt{HeteroPCA} eliminates this bias factor in $\sin\Theta$ distance -- in essence, the \texttt{HeteroPCA} algorithm is a debiasing procedure for the diagonal of the Gram matrix.
-The follow-on works \citet{agterberg_entrywise_2022} and \citet{yan_inference_2021} have shown that this algorithm also eliminates the bias term in $\ell_{2,\infty}$ distance, implying that it is possible to obtain a bound that scales with the noise, albeit at the cost of additional computation.
-In contrast, \cref{thm:twoinfty} shows that the HOOI algorithm, when initialized via diagonal deletion, does not require any additional bias-adjustment to combat heteroskedasticity in order to obtain a bound that scales with the noise.
-In effect, this result demonstrates that HOOI is \emph{adaptive} to heteroskedasticity.
+In the setting that the noise is heteroskedastic, \citet{zhang_heteroskedastic_2022} showed that a form of bias-adjustment is necessary for many settings; moreover, they showed that their algorithm \texttt{HeteroPCA} eliminates this bias factor in $\sin\Theta$ distance.
+The follow-on works \citet{agterberg_entrywise_2022} and \citet{yan_inference_2021} have shown that this algorithm also eliminates the bias term in $\ell_{2,\infty}$ distance, implying that it is possible to obtain a bound that scales with the noise.
+In contrast, \cref{thm:twoinfty} shows that the HOOI algorithm does not require any additional bias-adjustment to combat heteroskedasticity in order to obtain a bound that scales with the noise.
+In effect, this result demonstrates that HOOI is \emph{adaptive} to heteroskedasticity. \end{remark}